 I also lost my beloved glove in London while rushing for the lottery ticket draw. 🙁

-2. Tourist hunts
+Tourist hunts in London

 How else can I begin other than the famous London telephone booths?
 No, posing with the booth is too cliche.
 I like a lone, bright booth standing on its own.
 Besides, in case you didn’t know, drunkards conveniently pee inside these booths in the middle of the night when everywhere is closed.
 Talk about being iconic.